How to set up a DMARC record in Microsoft 365 in 2026

 Note: On the other hand, new-to-DMARC users shouldn’t set up quarantine and reject policies.
 If you don’t have someone who’s knowledgeable about DMARC and email security on your team, consider using a service like Valimail to set up your DMARC records.

-Step 3: Add an email address to which reports can be sent
+Step 3: Add a reporting email address

 Aggregate reports only contain the overview of the email traffic, such as when the email is sent, the sender’s IP address, and the results from the authentication tests.
 Aggregate reports are sent daily in an XML file.
 Use the “rua” tag to specify where to send these reports.